coffee19850519/single_cell_spatial_image/pipeline/README.md

 ```

 ### Segmentation to optical images
 Program **optical_segmentation_pipeline.py** is used to use the existing checkpoint to segmentation the optical images and generated pseudo RGB images.
 The category maps and visualizations are stored in the  optical_segmentation folder under specified output folder.
+The Original 10X data file and and checkpoint file in the manuscript can be found on Baidu Cloud Disk[].

 **Required**
 * **-matrix** 10X data h5 file path.